 Pay attention to your trousers – it might sound obvious, but it’s surprising how many people neglect the details.
 Don’t be the man who turns up sporting a dapper jacket paired with trousers so old and shiny that even Compo from the Last of the Summer Wine would shun them.

-For jacket-trouser combos, choose from chinos, moleskins or even cords.
+For jacket-trouser combos, choose from wool-rich trousers, smart chinos or moleskins.
 Consider injecting a bit of zest into your look by opting for coloured trousers which will contrast nicely with a more neutral jacket and shirt.
 Burgundy and red go well with light beige or cream, blues look great set against light greys, while greens match well with some tweeds.

 Coordinating separates – shirts